Book Reviews - Non-Fiction

 (introduction), Star Trek: Deep Space Nine Technical Manual, Pocket

-Although the last edition dates back to 1999 and the online database of Memory Alpha is far more comprehensive and up to date, this is arguably still the most widespread book about Star Trek, and the most important one too.
-When it hit the book shops, the Star Trek Encyclopedia was the ultimate guide on Star Trek, and I don't think it has lost much of its fascination.
+Although this edition dates back to 1999 and the far more comprehensive online database of Memory Alpha seemed to make it obsolete after 2005, this was the arguably most widespread book about Star Trek in the early 21st century, and the most important one too.
+When it hit the book shops, the Star Trek Encyclopedia was the ultimate guide to Star Trek, and I don't think it has lost much of its fascination.

 Mike and Denise Okuda, Paramount's "canon-keepers" were very diligent and very careful in compiling all important facts from 35 years of Star Trek on screen in one book.
 Considering the sheer amount of data and considering that the Okudas have other things to do than writing we may easily forgive occasional errors like mislabeled images or misread registries of starships.
-Moreover, the Encyclopedia is the one and only reference book that strictly adheres to the facts established on screen, and in this regard it is more comprehensive and more detailed than every such attempt by fans.
+Moreover, the Encyclopedia was and still is the one and only reference book that strictly adheres to the facts established on screen, and in this regard it is more comprehensive and more detailed than every such attempt by anyone else, whether we look at fans or at professional writers.
 This is why I always defend it against fellow fans who take their nitpicking too far and claim they could do everything better.
 I have no objections when the Okudas supplements the 99% of hard canon evidence with 1% of good interpolation, such as with starship names that may not have made it to the screen but were used behind the scenes.

 What I like about the Encyclopedia is that, besides the in-universe content, it has episode references and a good deal of background information too.
 After all, it is always nice to learn how something was created or if a name is a "tip of the hat" to someone or something in the real world.
-I'm not quite content with the images many of which should be much larger (which is a matter of the costs, of course).
+A purely in-universe reference book would have been too self-contained, and facts would have been too hard to verify.
+I'm not quite content with the images in the Encyclopedia, many of which should be much larger (which is a matter of the pricing, of course).
 There are also many redundant illustrations.
 For example, I would rather like to see one big image of the Excelsior class than a small one for each single ship of the class.

-Anyway, the Star Trek Encyclopedia is a must-have for any fan who wants to have the world of Star Trek in their book shelf and not somewhere on someone else's server.
-As far as I can tell, much of the content of the Encyclopedia is still not available in the web.
+Anyway, the Star Trek Encyclopedia is a must-have for any fan who wants to have the world of Star Trek on their book shelf and not somewhere on someone else's server.

 Michael Okuda, Denise Okuda, Debbie Mirek, The